The importance of accurate data for effective asset management

 Step 1: Have a clear understanding of the data available

 Data can be received from numerous sources including management information, financial software, external services, parts and fuel suppliers, and increasingly from vehicle telematics systems.
 There is, however, a danger of having too much data which means it’s important to determine what you actually need.

 Step 2: Determining how data can help improve an operation

 To identify what data should be driving your business is very important.
 Having data readily available such as vehicle costs, fuel costs and asset utlisation is critical in decision making to shape the future of your fleet.

-This process begins with determining what data is most useful and how it needs to be collated for reporting and analysis purposes such as tracking the key performance indicators (KPIs).
+This process begins with determining what data is most useful and how it needs to be collated for reporting and fleet analysis purposes such as tracking the key performance indicators (KPIs).

 Which areas of asset management should data be applied?

-Every fleet is unique so determining where data can be effective for asset management in your operation is critical.
+Every fleet is unique and so determining where data can be effective for asset management in your operation is critical.